open-toolchain/tekton-catalog/README.md

 ## Open-Toolchain related tasks

 - **toolchain-publish-deployable-mapping**: This task creates or updates a toolchain deployable mapping for the toolchain [IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-getting-started).
 [Documentation is here](./toolchain/README.md)
+- **toolchain-extract-value**: This task extracts values from the desired config map with a given jq expression.
+[Documentation is here](./toolchain/README.md)

 ## Slack related tasks

-- **slack-post-message**: This Task posts a message to the Slack channel(s) integrated to your [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-integrations#slack).
+- **slack-post-message**: This task posts a message to the Slack channel(s) integrated to your [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-integrations#slack).
 [Documentation is here](./slack/README.md)